 To treat bone spur symptoms and address pain caused by arthritis and bone spurs, doctors often recommend over-the-counter pain relievers, such as acetaminophen, ibuprofen, and topical creams to target specific pain regions.1,5 Simply resting painful joints with bone spurs can bring some relief, but rehabilitation therapy should also be explored to restore strength and flexibility to the affected joint regions.9

 It may also be necessary to use cortisone steroid injection to reduce joint swelling and pain on a temporary basis.
-A laminectomy is a form of surgery that may be discussed in regards to osteoarthritis bone spurs if the spurs are causing severe neurological symptoms and nerve compression in the spine.10 It is always advised to discuss the risks and benefits of various treatment options based on an individual’s age, arthritis disease progression, and other medical complications that may exist.
+A laminectomy is a form of surgery that may be discussed in regard to osteoarthritis bone spurs if the spurs are causing severe neurological symptoms and nerve compression in the spine.10 It is always advised to discuss the risks and benefits of various treatment options based on an individual’s age, arthritis disease progression, and other medical complications that may exist.

 REFERENCES for the CONNECTION BETWEEN ARTHRITIS and BONE SPURS